The QCEA team

 Alexandra ‘Sasha’ Bosbeer

-Alexandra Bosbeer has been a member of the Religious Society of Friends for twenty years.
+Alexandra Bosbeer has been Representative at QCEA since October 2012 and a member of the Religious Society of Friends for over twenty years.
 Alexandra grew up in the Netherlands and the US, and she has long been interested in movements beyond national or ethnic boundaries.
 In the 1990s, she helped organize citizen diplomat exchanges with Siberians.
 More recently, she worked around the globe, monitoring and managing the accreditation programme for the Forest Stewardship Council (FSC).
 She has also lived for fifteen years in the West of Ireland, where she taught environmental and social forest management to undergraduates and to professionals, as well as managing a small consulting business.
 She is a potter and photographer and has blogged extensively about social inequality in Central and North America.

 Alexandra holds a BA in psychology and has been trained in social accountability auditing and facilitation.
 She also holds a PhD in Botany and an MSc in Forest Ecology and Silviculture, along with professional certification as an ecologist (Ecological Society of America) and as a chartered environmentalist (Society for Environment (UK)).